Saturday, December 28, 2013

 Monday, September 9, 2013

-The members should work interdependently towards a common goal (and, interestingly enough, individual goals are usually fulfilled when the team’s goals are met!)
+When team members work interdependently towards a common goal, interestingly enough, individual goals are often fulfilled when the team’s goals are met!

 I have several quotes and stories that remind me of the times that the sum of the parts is greater than the whole.